In this house, we love tacos. Fajitas, quesadillas, crispy, soft, salad, bowls. All the tacos all the time!

-When I first moved to Atlanta for college, I went through TexMex food withdrawls.
+When I first moved to Atlanta for college, I went through TexMex food withdrawals.
 It was serious.
 I tried the best Atlanta had to offer.
-I use the term “best” very generously because, it was straight garbage.
+I use the term “best” very generously because it was straight garbage.
 I was lost.

 In the last 16 years the taco scene, and food scene in general, in Atlanta has blossomed and I can find any style of Mexican food my little heart desires.
 But now I have kids so getting out of the house to explore isn’t quite as easy.
 So I make tacos, or some sort of taco style dish, at home at least once a week.
 It would be more, but not everyone in my family likes to eat tacos for every meal like I do.

 This is a great one pan dinner!
 I marinade the steak in my Spicy Citrus Dressing for a few hours, cook it in my cast iron skillet, and then cook the veggies in the same pan while the meat rests.
 It could not be easier or yummier!